Jamie-S2000/CI-project-1/README.md

 I tested the links in the dropdown menu and that they all went to the correct page.

 I tested all the social media links to make sure they all open in new tabs and go to the correct links.

+- __Testing The Jam Nights Page__

+I tested the links in the dropdown menu and that they all went to the correct page.

+The responciveness of the page was tested to make sure the images and text changed positions at the correct breakpoints.

+I tested all the social media links to make sure they all open in new tabs and go to the correct links.